apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 *
   **End Times** [\ `Nexus <https://www.nexusmods.com/skyrimspecialedition/mods/39201>`_\ ] *(Enabled)* This plugin adds a sense of urgency to the Main Quest, and it ties in nicely with Librum's re-centering of Skyrim around being the Dragonborn.
 Specifically, if you do not defeat Alduin within a certain amount of time (365 days by default, but configurable in the MCM), he will swallow the world (accompanied by a nice visual), and you will have to reload and try again.
 You will have a *Doomsday Clock* spell available, as well as configurable regular updates, to tell you how much time you have left.
 If you do not want this plugin, disable it in MO2.
 *
-  **No Perks on Level-Up** *(Enabled)* This is a core feature of Librum, so it is highly recommended.
-With this plugin, you will no longer earn perks when you level up; rather, you will have to spend dragon souls or discover special Librums (books) in order to earn perk points.
-This accomplishes two things.
-First, along with other mods from the core modlist, this re-centers the Skyrim experience on you *actually being the Dragonborn*.
-You will not progress without hunting dragons and advancing major questlines.
-Secondly, this reframes the role of perks in the Librum experience - because (especially at the beginning) they are much harder to obtain, they will form a much smaller part of your character's identity, and your character will spend a longer time being a "normal person".
-If you do not want this plugin, disable it in MO2 - but keep in mind that we've still implemented 1 perk every 2 levels instead of 1 for 1 to help maintain some semblance of balance with our vision.

-*
   **Morrowind-Style Beast Races** *(Enabled)* This mod liberates the paws and claws of Argonians and Khajiits.
 Plan accordingly for their inability to wear boots!
 If you do not want this plugin, disable it in MO2.